LDCVia/ldcvia-blog-public/_drafts/2016-09-29-you-cant-beat-a-better-beta.md

 ---
 {% include JB/setup %}

-Just 2 weeks into our beta of (KEEP.WORKS), and we want our lovely beta testers to know we've been listening to their feedback.
+Just 2 weeks into our beta of [KEEP.WORKS](http://keep.works), and we want our lovely beta testers to know we've been listening to their feedback.
 So, version 1.0.79 went live this week, with the following splendid new features.

 ## Database icons